rschristopher/ischristtrue.com/src/ancient-views/fall.md

 > There were giants on the earth in those days, ***and also afterward***

 The cause of the great flood was the continuous evil of man, the same evil in the hearts of men that produced and worshipped the Nephilim.
+The cause of the flood was the wickedness of man, the sin brought in by the firstborn man.

 The sons of God -- in this case the watchers -- failed at their God-given duties and rebelled *along with man* against the Almighty.
  And to this day we are still engaged in this ongoing rebellion.